-Damage to your hearing aid of course means there will be damage to your hearing abilities!
-Damaged hearing aids can result in shorter batter life and devices that shut down unexpectedly.
+Damage to your hearing aid, of course, means there will be damage to your hearing abilities!
+Damaged hearing aids can result in shorter battery life and devices that shut down unexpectedly.
 The sound quality of damaged devices can be distorted, weak, or garbled.

 There are few waterproof hearing aids or that are water-resistant.
-There are several things you can do, however, to ensure that your hearing aid is in the best conditions possible no matter what summer weather you encounter.
+However, there are several things you can do to ensure that your hearing aid is cared for.
+No matter what summer weather you encounter.

-- First and foremost, always check the weather during unpredictable summer months!
-If you live in a consistently hot climate (especially one that is humid), you may also be living in a place with constant air conditioner—meaning that your hearing aid might be susceptible to constantly changing temperature conditions that can lead to the buildup of condensation.
+First and foremost, always check the weather during unpredictable summer months!
+If you live in a consistently hot climate (humid one), you may also be living in a place with constant air conditioning.
+This may mean that your hearing aids are constantly changing temperature conditions.
+This, in turn, can lead to the buildup of condensation.
 Many places experience daily rains in the summer.
 Remember to always have a covering on-hand to protect your hearing aid devices from sudden, windy rains.

-- Apply sunscreen before inserting your hearing aids, and wash sunscreen from your hand before removing hearing aids.
-The oils in sunscreen can invade the small crevices of your hearing aid device and create blockages that are more difficult to clear out than, say, water or sweat.
+Apply sunscreen before inserting your hearing aids, and wash sunscreen from your hand before removing hearing aids.
+The oils in sunscreen can invade the small crevices of your hearing aid device.
+This can create blockages that are more difficult to clear out than, say, water or sweat.
 If you think more consciously about when and where you insert and remove your devices, you can limit their exposure to substances such as sunscreen that may cause damage.

 If your hearing aid does become exposed to moisture or debris such as sand, there are a handful of things you can do to minimize damage.
-Of course, dry the device with a towel very gently, or use a hair dryer on the cool setting (never on warm air or hot settings, as this can further damage a hearing aid).
+Of course, dry the device with a towel very gently.
+You can also use a hairdryer on the cool setting (never on warm or hot settings, as this can further damage a hearing aid).
 You can also acquire a dehumidifier to dry your device.
 Much like you can do if your cellphone gets wet, you can put your hearing aid into a bag of uncooked rice.
-No matter what, be sure to get your hearing aid to a hearing aid professional to be checked out as soon as possible.
+No matter what, be sure to get your hearing aid to a hearing aid professional.
+They will need to be checked out as soon as possible.

-In the summer months you may find yourself paying more attention to your hearing aid care in order to avoid costly damage.
+In the summer months, you may find yourself paying more attention to your hearing aid care to avoid costly damage.
 The benefits of doing so far outweigh a careless mistake that can lead to lasting damage.
 Visit us at Hearing Group for regular maintenance before summer starts and as the seasons change come fall.
-Between yourself and your hearing health professional, you will ensure a long life for your hearing aid—and a full, vibrant life for yourself no matter the weather.
+Between yourself and your hearing health professional, you will ensure a long life for your hearing aid and full, vibrant life for yourself no matter the weather.